All The Info You Need For Visiting Israel

 Israel is the world’s only Jewish state although constitutionally it is completely secular.
 This means that travellers are free to eat pork (which is widely available) work on the Sabbath and walk around with their foreskins fully intact.
 Most modern Israeli’s are actually only nominally Jewish.

-There are however Orthodox and Hasidic neighbourhoods in many towns and cities and it is very important to respect the sensibilities of these areas by covering heads, shoulders and knees as appropriate.
-To the Western visitor the customs and behaviors of some of these peoples may sometimes seem unusual or even rude.
+There are however Orthodox and Hasidic neighborhoods in many towns and cities and it is very important to respect the sensibilities of these areas by covering heads, shoulders and knees as appropriate.
+To the Western visitor, the customs and behaviors of some of these peoples may sometimes seem unusual or even rude.

 Sabbath is widely observed and from Friday evening to Saturday evening and with the exception of Tel Aviv most business’ close down and transport grinds to a complete halt.
 My advice is to try and get back to Tel Aviv for Sabbath or alternatively head to the West Bank whose Muslim majorities do not observe the Sabbath.
 If you need to travel on the Sabbath then arrange any transport in advance.